Skip to content

 Backend Default endpoint Notes

-LM Studio http://localhost:1234 Friendly local model management, OpenAI-compatible chat, native model metadata, reasoning events, and response chaining when available.
+LM Studio http://localhost:1234 A great choice for a smooth local model setup, offering friendly model management, OpenAI-compatible chat, native model metadata, reasoning events, and response chaining when available.

-Ollama http://localhost:11434 CLI-focused local model runtime with native chat streaming, model capability discovery, reasoning support, and OpenAI-compatible endpoints for provider flows.
+Ollama http://localhost:11434 A great choice for developers who prefer a fast, CLI-first local runtime, with native chat streaming, model capability discovery, reasoning support, and OpenAI-compatible endpoints for provider flows.

 Getting Started